I love teacup breeds and enjoy educating others about these dogs.

 - Beagles will eat a lot.
 Be wary of what kind of food you have laying around the house.

 - Beagles love to walk; they need a lot of exercise.

 - They don't like cats (what dog does?)

-- Difficult to house train, but if trained properly, they are amazing pets.
+- They are difficult to house train, but if trained properly, they are amazing pets.

 2. Teacup Boston Terrier

 The teacup Boston Terrier also exists as a teacup dog breed.
 It is bred the same way the teacup Beagle is bred—which was mentioned above.
 They are usually a smaller teacup dog than the Beagle, as well as a much healthier and longer-lived dog.
 This unusual strength and durability makes them one of the most popular teacup dogs.

 - They are very intelligent.

-- May become very stubborn if not trained at an early age.
+- Boston Terriers may become very stubborn if not trained at an early age.

 - If not housebroken properly, they may develop what is called the Napoleon Complex.
 This entails that they may think they are bigger then they actually are, resulting in some unnecessary fights.

 - Tend to bark at anything.